Power Maintained Primarily By Persuasion Is Called

 The United Kingdom: Education and Media Influence

 The UK’s soft power is significantly bolstered by its prestigious universities, which attract international students and grow global academic networks.
 The BBC World Service, with its reputation for impartial journalism, has long served as a tool of cultural diplomacy, shaping narratives and building trust across continents.
 Similarly, the Premier League’s global broadcasting deals extend British cultural reach, creating shared passions that transcend borders.
-Even so, Brexit has complicated this influence, as the UK’s reduced access to European educational and cultural programs may dilute its soft power appeal over time Small thing, real impact..
+On the flip side, Brexit has complicated this influence, as the UK’s reduced access to European educational and cultural programs may dilute its soft power appeal over time Easy to understand, harder to ignore..

 Japan: Pop Culture and Technological Innovation